animaltracksjungle/blog/content/blog/bail-out-gun/index.md

 ![](./11.jpg)

-I do want to make it clear, that there are lots of weapons that would meet the above requirements.
+I do want to make it clear that there are lots of weapons that would meet the above requirements.
 This is just what I had access to for this setup.

 As far as the 22lr cartridge is concerned, range is definitely a problem.
 But, with hyper velocity ammo and the generous 22.50 inch barrel, I can hit targets out to 100 yards without issue.
 And that's enough into medium range for me.
 I seem to have the best luck with CCI Stingers for those long shots.